An HR Leader’s Guide to Compensation and Benefits

 Compensation and benefits go hand-in-hand with talent management and performance reviews.
 Finding a way to accurately measure performance, give meaningful feedback and compensate accordingly can collectively have a positive impact on productivity.
 The traditional performance rating system – with its annual goal setting and review period – is now considered ineffective by many HR leaders.

-Sibel Bostanci Celebi, Regional Learning & Development Leader for the Middle East-North Africa-Turkey at GE Corporate Leadership, discusses with Abby Walters how their organisation is faring after they stopped traditional performance ratings.
+Sibel Bostanci Celebi, Head of Learning and Talent Development, SAMEAT (South Asia, Middle East, Africa, Turkey), discusses with Abby Walters how their organisation is faring after they stopped traditional performance ratings.

-For more thought-provoking HR content, subscribe to our newsletter, or visit our News page.
+For more thought-provoking HR content, subscribe to our newsletter, or visit our insights page.

 More articles from ChapmanCG